What we know about the 16 fake electors charged in Michigan – KION546

 Ken Thompson, 68 was brought in to replace one of the original GOP electors that was recruited to serve before the 2020 election.
 A Michigan GOP official testified to the House select committee that investigated January 6, 2021, that Thompson replaced an original elector who was “uncomfortable with the whole thing” and refused to participate.

 James Renner, 76, was also brought in later in the process to replace one of the original GOP electors.
-He is from Lansing.
+He is from Lansing and is a retired police officer, according to his attorney.

 CORRECTION: This story has been updated with the correct spelling of fake elector Mari-Ann Henry’s name and to accurately describe the location of Stanley Grot’s home township.

-Note: This story has been updated with additional information and comment.